 As someone who has been physically dependent on alcohol, here are four things I wish I knew about alcohol withdrawal and detox.

 1. The severity of withdrawal symptoms is virtually impossible to forget.

 Fatigue, anxiety, and depression, oh my!
-Add to the list common occurrences such as loss of appetite, dizziness, sweating and nausea and we have the most basic symptoms of withdrawal.
-Looks like maybe a cold, allergies, or the basis for pretty much every other illness I’ve had in my life.
+Add to the list common occurrences such as loss of appetite, dizziness, sweating, and nausea and we have the most basic symptoms of withdrawal.
+It looks like maybe a cold, allergies, or the basis for pretty much every other illness I’ve had in my life.
 I get sad when I don’t feel good, except withdrawal is another beast entirely.
-These common symptoms of AWS actually looked a lot like the worst hangover of my life and a flu that went on far too long.
+These common symptoms of AWS actually looked a lot like the worst hangover of my life that went on far too long.
 It was symptomatically the furthest from “kinda” nauseated.
 Compound my nausea in similar degrees of severity with every other symptom on that U.S. Library of Medicine list.

 Heart palpitations, increased heart rate, and just general cardiac weirdness come from long term and heavy drinking, as well as quitting the aforementioned behavior.
 Technically, prolonged drinking weakens the muscle and causes a bunch of no-go’s for the National Heart Association’s ideas on cardiac health.